jehuddleston/en601616finalproject/README.md

 ![experiment wiring](images/experiment_wiring.png)

-For the actual experiment, the function generator on RF2 is replaced by the **ANT-5GWWS3-SMA antenna**, which harvests ambient WiFi signals from the NETGEAR router and simultaneously reflects a modulated backscatter signal back into the environment.
+For the actual experiment, the function generator on RF2 is replaced by the **ANT-5GWWS3-SMA antenna**, which harvests ambient WiFi signals from the WiFi access point and simultaneously reflects a modulated backscatter signal back into the environment.
 The **ANNE-50L+ 50Ω terminator** on RF1 absorbs the through signal.
 The Keysight function generator on Vctl drives the switch at the configured switching frequency and duty cycle while iPerf3 logs throughput on the legacy link in the background.

 ### Software environment setup